- Naomi Stephens | Permaculture Designer

-The main global authorities on energy reduction and consumption are the United Nations (UN), the World Bank, the International Energy Agency (IEA), and the Intergovernmental Panel on Climate Change (IPCC).
+The leading global authorities on energy reduction and consumption are the United Nations (UN), the World Bank, the International Energy Agency (IEA), and the Intergovernmental Panel on Climate Change (IPCC).

 The UN works to increase access to clean energy sources, while the World Bank provides financial support for renewable energy projects.
-The IEA helps to coordinate global energy policy and publishes comprehensive reports on the state of global energy production, consumption, and emissions.
+The IEA helps coordinate global energy policy and publishes comprehensive reports on global energy production, consumption, and emissions.
 The IPCC is an international body of scientists that assesses climate change and its impacts.

 We are globally addressing the energy overconsumption and use of fossil fuels through a variety of strategies, including